 Keep Tabs on Your Apps

-BeCyberSmart: The "BeCyberSmart" campaign is designed to inspire the younger generation of Americans to take responsibility for their own cyber safety.
-You can learn about cybersecurity basics, common scams, and how to report cybersecurity incidents by visiting the campaign online. www.dhs.gov/be-cyber-smart/campaign
+BeCyberSmart: Arm yourself with knowledge to stay ahead of the game and take responsibility for your own cyber safety.
+You can learn about cybersecurity basics, common scams, and how to report cybersecurity incidents. www.dhs.gov/be-cyber-smart

 FBI Cyber Safety for Young Americans: FBI-SOS is a free, fun, and informative program that promotes cyber citizenship by educating students in third to eighth grade on the essentials of online security. www.fbi.gov/fbi-kids

 Federal Trade Commission Materials: The Federal Trade Commission has a library of free publications you can order for consumers and businesses.
 Materials include information on privacy, identity theft and small business scams. www.bulkorder.ftc.gov